QAM/AndroidWeatherApp/README.md

-# AndroidWeatherApp
+# Android Weather Application

-The Android is development for Weather.
+The Android application is developed for Weather forecast.

 User can learn several skills from this App.